 Each Hub operates individually but collaborates with other Hubs across the Hubs Network.
 Gardening Matters facilitates this collaboration.
 Members are encouraged to get involved locally.
 Once a year, all members gather to give feedback and plan the next year.
 We are committed to making the Hubs Network inclusive, democratic, and welcoming, and the program is constantly evolving to best meet the needs of members and the community.
-Each neighborhood hub may have different local components, based on each community’s interests and needs.
+Each neighborhood Hub may have different local components, based on each community’s interests and needs.

-How do Hubs help communities?
+How do Hubs contribute to communities?